HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 ### Cache as much as you can

-When considering what to cache, it is important to understand whether the response content is static or dynamic.
+When considering what to cache, it is important to understand whether the response content is `static` or `dynamic`.

 * An example of static content is an image.
 For instance, a picture of a cat is the same regardless of who’s requesting it or where the requester is located.
 * An example of dynamic content is a list of events which are specific to a geographic location.
 The list will be different based on the requester’s location.